oresat/oresat-linux/CANdaemon/README.md

   </h4>
 </div>

 The CANdaemon is [CANopenSocket], but with dbus interfaces to commicate with other process.
-Currently, the CANdaemon can commicate with main process ([GPS], [StarTracker], OreSat Live, or the Cirrus Flux Camera process) and the Linux Updater.
+Currently, the CANdaemon can commicate with main process ([GPS], [StarTracker], [OreSatLive], or the Cirrus Flux Camera process) and the Linux Updater.

 ## Features
 - Follows the CiA (CAN-in-Automation) specs for [CANopen-Specs].